Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Method: smoothed graph contrastive learning

-To address the challenge of scalability and to accommodate the contrastive loss for large-scale graphs, we leverage the random-walk mini-batches generation approach, proposed by GraphSAINT \cite{ZengZSKP20}, to generate subgraphs from a given graph.
+\textbf{Subgraph generating:} We leverage the random-walk mini-batches generation approach \cite{ZengZSKP20} to generate subgraphs from a given graph.
 More specifically, an entire graph $\mathcal{G}$ is partitioned into a set of $|B|$ mini-batches denoted as $\hat{\mathcal{G}} = \{ \hat{\mathcal{G}}_1, \ldots, \hat{\mathcal{G}}b, \ldots, \hat{\mathcal{G}}_{|B|}\}$, where each $\hat{\mathcal{G}}_b=(\hat{\mathcal{V}_b}, \hat{\mathcal{E}_b})$ represents a sampled subgraph.
 It is essential to note that the construction of subgraphs varies depending on the specific sampling approach employed.
-Leveraging the insights gained from the variance analysis within GraphSAINT, it introduces a collection of lightweight and efficient mini-batch generation approaches, which are detailed in Appendix \ref{sampling_alg}.
+Leveraging the insights gained from the variance analysis within GraphSAINT \cite{ZengZSKP20}, it introduces a collection of lightweight and efficient mini-batch generation approaches, further detailed in Appendix \ref{sampling_alg}.